DnD 5e - Barbarian Subclass Breakdown

 - : Generally dying is something that you work very hard to avoid, but if anyone's going to die in combat it's a barbarian.
 Spells which raise the dead have expensive material components, and this allows you to bypass them.
 So long as you're friends with a sufficiently high-level cleric, you don't need to worry about an untimely death.
 At 3rd level, the only option is Revivify, but even at high levels Revivify is going to be a better option than spending a higher-level spell slot on something like Raise Dead.

-- : Excellent for save-or-suck effects, and since it works once per rage you get to use it numerous times in a single day.
+- value="3" : Excellent for save-or-suck effects, and since it works once per rage you get to use it numerous times in a single day.

 - : Once per day and doesn't affect you.
 It gets more useful the larger your party is, so encourage your allies to summon creatures, use pets, etc.